Ph.D. Application Procedure

 work that constitutes the research component of the PhD degree.
 The

 regular meetings of these committees and the filing of written reports

 of their content with the departmental chairperson and the Neuroscience Graduate Education Committee are departmental requirements for the PhD degree.
 The role of the Thesis Advisory Committee is to advise the student during execution of the PhD research and the writing of the PhD thesis.

 Scheduling and Documentation of Thesis Advisory Committee Meetings:

-It is the responsibility of each student to schedule one meeting of his or her Thesis Advisory Committee every six months.
+It is the responsibility of each student to schedule a meeting of their Thesis Advisory Committee per school guidelines.
 A synopsis of the meeting and any recommendations by the committee will be written by the chairperson of the Committee and distributed to the student and members of the Committee.
-The Committee reports will be included in the student's academic file and copies will also be distributed to the Chairman of the Department of Neuroscience and the Chairperson of the Neuroscience Graduate Education Committee.
+The Committee reports will be included in the student's academic file and copies will also be distributed to the chairperson of the Department of Neuroscience and the chairperson of the Neuroscience Graduate Education Committee.
 At least twice a year, the Graduate Education Committee will convene to review these reports and the actions of the Thesis Advisory Committees.
 The regular meeting of Advisory Committees and the filing of the corresponding written reports are Departmental requirements for the PhD degree.

-The chairman of the Department of Neuroscience and the Chairman of the Neuroscience Graduate Education Committee are ex-officio members of all Thesis Advisory Committees and may elect to attend any Thesis Advisory Committee meeting.
+The chairperson of the Department of Neuroscience and the chairperson of the Neuroscience Graduate Education Committee are ex-officio members of all Thesis Advisory Committees and may elect to attend any Thesis Advisory Committee meeting.